Notice Period According to Employment Contract & Collective Agreements

 - If the employee does not carry out the requirements of their employment contract,

 - Where an employee has feigned illness or been repeatedly late for work.

 For less serious cases it is far better practice for the employer to issue formal warnings to the employee.
 Proceeding to dismiss someone for a minor infraction without warning may lead to legal difficulties for the employer.
 However, in the event of a serious incident, where the employer has justified reasons for considering dismissal to be the best course of action (having taken into account other possibilities), the employer may be able to dismiss an employee without having to provide a notice period.
 This is an extraordinary dismissal, so if as an employer, you are not sure whether this action is justified, make sure to obtain legal assistance regarding this issue.

 What Constitutes Unfair Dismissal?

 In the event of a person being severely disabled the employer cannot dismiss the employee because of their disability.
 Again this would be viewed as against equality legislation.
 People with severe disabilities are also afforded at least the minimum notice period requirements should they face dismissal at any point.
-The employer also needs to ensure that they are working in accordance with relevant official public authorities such as the Integration Office (“Integrationsamt” in German).
+The employer also needs to ensure that they are working per relevant official public authorities such as the Integration Office (“Integrationsamt” in German).
 Another protected group are mothers in the midst of maternity leave.
 Allowance for dismissal in the case of pregnant mothers is only permitted in exceptional cases.
-The public body in question in these cases is the Authority for Work Security, Health Protection and Technical Security (in German “Landesamt für Arbeitsschutz, Gesundheitsschutz und technische Sicherheit”).
+The public body in question in these cases is the Authority for Work Security, Health Protection and Technical Security (in German “Landesamt für Arbeitsschutz, Gesundheitsschutz und Technische Sicherheit”).